-What to look for in a Pre-Purchase Building Inspector
+What to look for in a Pre-Purchase Building Inspectors – Check Their PI Insurance

-We have seen an increasing number of inexperienced, unlicensed and uninsured builders and others setting themselves up as a Building Inspector and conducting pre-purchase building inspections.
-To protect yourself it is essential to check four key things.
+We have seen an increasing number of inexperienced, unlicensed and very importantly, uninsured builders and others conducting building and pest inspections.
+To protect yourself it is essential to check your Building Inspector has four key things.

-Does the building inspector have current profession indemnity insurance for at least $1,000,000.
+Do they have current profession indemnity insurance for at least $1,000,000.
 This insurance protects you when things go wrong.
 Sadly, there are many inspectors who are licenced but do not carry professional indemnity insurance.
 If they miss something important such as major cracking and movement, you are basically on your own with no one to sue to recover your losses.
 Many will tell you they are insured, but this is public liability not professional indemnity insurance, so take care on this one.
 If you have any doubts, check with your solicitor.
 Some inspectors cant get Professional Indemnity Insurance because the insurer considers them to be too risky so please take care.